relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

 *ref: [PlantUML Code](diagrams/trace_shipper_data_flow.txt)*

-> **NOTE:** Data Pull (2) and Process (3) are performed via Veritas Merge1 software.
-Audio data is provided by external data provider
+Data Pull (2) and Process (3) are performed via Veritas Merge1 software.
+Audio data is provided by external data provider.
+{: .info }

-> **NOTE:** SMB protocol is available only for on-premise deployments with direct access to RelativityFileshare
+SMB protocol is available only for on-premise deployments with direct access to RelativityFileshare.
+{: .info }